 Legend has it that Dinh Cau is the symbol of Phu Quoc island not only for its masterly-designed architecture and location but also for its sacredness.
 The temple is located on a huge rock reef on the beach of Dinh Cau.

-The scene is even more magnificent in sunset when golden warm light from the sun changing whole sea and sky yellowish mixed with purplish color.
+The scene is even more magnificent in the sunset when golden warm light from the sun changing the whole sea and sky yellowish mixed with purplish color.
 Climb 29 stone steps to the temple, you will take in a vast scene of the sea surrounding you – a pure beauty of nature.
 Or you can take a seat at a nearby café to enjoy the view of the town.
 Do not forget to bring camera with you.

 4. Insightful Coi Nguon Museum

-Coi nguon Museum is a private museum operating in accordance with the Cultural Heritage Law and the organizational and operational regulations of private-owned museums from Ministry of Culture and Information.
+Coi nguon Museum is a private museum operating in accordance with the Cultural Heritage Law and the organizational and operational regulations of private-owned museums from the Ministry of Culture and Information.

 Within the museum, there are more than 3000 antiques including pottery, stone, ceramics, copper, petrified woods which have been evaluated and recognized by UNESCO.